“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 Ingredients

-Frozen Cherries vs. Fresh Cherries: Normally fresh produce is the way to go when making homemade baby food, but not so much with cherries.
+Sometimes, fresh produce is the way to go when making homemade baby food, but not so much with cherries.
 The frozen cherries are already pitted and de-stemmed making this recipe quick and easy.
 Just let them defrost a bit on the counter before using.
-If you do choose to use fresh cherries, make sure you have a cherry pitter on hand to make the process faster.

 Simple step by step instructions